AMReX-Codes/amrex/Tools/C_mk/README.md

 The build system uses the `vpath` directive to specify a list of directories to be searched for files.
 The list of directories is defined in the `VPATH_LOCATIONS` variables.
+An application code should add its own source directories to the variable.
 The build system also implicitly adds the current directory to the top of the list.
 So a file in the current directory will hide a file with the same name but stored in different a directory.

 The `INCLUDE_LOCATIONS` variable specifies for the compilers a list directories to be searched for header files.
 Each directory specified in `INCLUDE_LOCATIONS` will be passed to the compilers with a `-I` prefix.
+An application code should add its own header file directories to the variable.

 The C++ compiler specified in the variable `CXX` is used for linking.
 The variables `LIBRARIES` and `XTRALIBS` are used to form a variable called `libraries`, which is used to specify the libraries to be linked.
 The locations for searching the libraries are specified in variable `LIBRARY_LOCATIONS`.
+Each directory in `LIBRARY_LOCATIONS` will be prefixed with `-L` and passed to the compilers.

 See User's Guide for more information on various build options (e.g., `USE_MPI`).